docker-archive/mq-liberty/sample.docker.mq/README.md

 Docker Trusted Registry (DTR) is also installed on the instance with one of the worker containers.
 This guide assumes that UCP and DTR have been installed and configured and that access to the "admin" account and password have been provided.

+Note on Kubernetes networking: This guide defines all of the container ports using `NodePort` networking.
+To use `LoadBalancer` method instead, refer to the Troubleshooting section towards the end of this document.

 ### Topology of containers and instances for MQ-Liberty Solution Guide on Docker Enterprise Edition

 ![EE MQ-Liberty Architecture](./images/EE-MQ-LIBERTY-ARCHITECTURE.png "EE MQ-Liberty Architecture")